JustineDevs/Hyperkit-Agent/hyperkit-agent/docs/EXECUTION/KNOWN_LIMITATIONS.md

 ---

-**This document will be updated as limitations are resolved and new capabilities are proven.**
+**This document is updated as limitations are resolved and new capabilities are proven.**

 **Last Verified**: October 25, 2025, 8:15 PM +08